yogendrahexo/ART/README.md

 ### "Temporal Clue" example

 Now you can run the "Temporal Clue" example in `/examples/temporal-clue.ipynb`.

 It has been tested with the Hermes 2 Theta Llama 3 8B model on a 1xH100 instance.
-You should see immediate improvement in the validation reward after one iteration.
+You should see immediate improvement in `val/reward` after one iteration.